aditdamodaran/portfolio/src/pages/index.md

 aboutme:
   title: Heya!
 I’m Adit.
   description1: >
     I am currently an Economist at Hopper.
-I enjoy sciencing data and building software for the web.
-I’m also a photographer, writer, and avid roadtripper.
+I use data to model how things work and to tell stories.
+I also enjoy building software for the web.
+When I'm not at work, I'm a photographer, Formula 1 fan, and avid roadtripper.
   description2: >
     I graduated from the University of Chicago in Dec.
 2019 with a B.A. in Economics and a specialization in Data Science.
 I'm working on my Master’s in Computer Science at the Georgia Institute of Technology.
   description3: >